Sprout Social's Bulk Scheduling feature makes crafting, planning and scheduling messages more efficient with a single import.

 Once you've added all of your messages to the spreadsheet, you can upload the .CSV file to Sprout by navigating to Publishing > Calendar.

-In the lower right corner, click the Import/Export button in the lower right corner and select Import messages.
+Click Import in the lower right corner.
 The Import Messages screen will appear.

 From the dropdown menu at the top, select the profile(s) for which the messages in the .CSV should be scheduled.